 - In large mixing bowl, add all of the dry ingredients and stir well.1 cup all purpose flour, ¼ cup plant based protein powder, ½ teaspoon salt, 1 tablespoon baking powder

 - Add in the wet ingredients and stir until mixed.
-Add more soy milk if the batter is too thick.2 tablespoons maple syrup, 2 teaspoons apple cider vinegar, 1½ cups soy milk
+Add more soy milk if the batter is too dry and thick.
+Be aware if batter is too thin, the pancakes won't be as fluffy.2 tablespoons maple syrup, 2 teaspoons apple cider vinegar, 1⅓ cups soy milk

 - Heat up a non stick skillet on medium low heat and add some oil to the pan.
 Scoop out ¼ cup of batter and add to the pan.
 Flip them once the bubbles pop.
 Top with your favorite toppings like peanut butter, blueberries or maple syrup.